meilisearch/documentation/learn/what_is_meilisearch/features.md

 ## Geosearch

 Explore the physical world.
-[Geosearch](/learn/advanced/geosearch.md) allows you to filter and sort results based on their physical location.
+[Geosearch](/learn/advanced/geosearch.md) allows you to filter and sort results based on their geographic location.

 ## Filters

-Define [filters](/learn/advanced/filtering_and_faceted_search.md) to refine results based on user-defined criteria.
+Create [filters](/learn/advanced/filtering_and_faceted_search.md) to refine results based on user-defined criteria.

 ## Faceting